 14.2 Liaisons.
 The Leadership Board shall appoint a China Global Caucus Liaison to monitor, oversee, coordinate with, and report to the Leadership Board on China Caucuses.
 The Global Caucus Liaison is a member of the leadership board that serves as the point of contact between the country caucuses and the Global caucuses, as well as the country leadership board.
 The GCL also works with the Global Caucuses to promote their agenda while aiding the direction of the caucuses at the country level.
 The GCL also acts as the support for country caucuses by providing them with resources, information, and assistance of any kind that may promote their initiatives.

-14.3 Self-regulation.
+14.3 Regulation of Caucuses.
 Caucuses may, with the advice and consent of the Leadership Board, design their own election process and create positions of responsibility for the caucus so long as there is thirty (30) days notice to the full DACN membership before any election.
+The Leadership Board shall put in place policies that ensure that the country-level caucuses do not operate contrary to DA and DACN policies.

 14.4 Caucus Bylaws.
 DACN Caucuses may create their own caucus bylaws that are approved by the DACN Leadership Board.